chiptunecafe/vgmPlaySplitPy/README.md

 ## options
 - Ensure that `VGM_PLAY_PATH` matches the vgmplay executable
-- Ensure that `CONFIG_PATH` matches the vgmplay executable
+- Ensure that `CONFIG_PATH` matches the vgmplay ini
-- Change `system` to match the system your are targeting in VGMPlay.ini or vgmSystemChannels.py
+- Change `G_SYSTEMG_SYSTEM` to match the system your are targeting in VGMPlay.ini.
+Currentl supported systems can be found in `systemChannels.py`
-- `CHANNEL_COUNT_OVERRIDE` will force only the first `CHANNEL_COUNT_OVERRIDE` number of channels are renderd.
+- Change `G_VGM_PATH` to the path your .vgm is locaeed